eberhardtkorf/eberhardtkorf.github.io/pages/journal/entries/readmes/how_website_made.md

 * A font size of 18 is used with the Sans-serif family
 * Content is justified to the center of the screen

-Feel free to browse my `.css` files to get a deeper understanding for how the style of website is achieved
+Feel free to browse my `.css` files to get a deeper understanding for how the style of this website is achieved

 ### Journal Entries